Yair Ariel • July-7-2017

 We know that technology exposure is of utmost importance.
 However, the fear that our children’s brains will turn to mush will always be in the back of our mind.
 Here is what you should do.

-Link learning concepts to games to make tech exposure count.
+- Link learning concepts to interactive games to make tech exposure count.